 On February 2, 1934 Murton Millen, Irving Millen, and Abraham Faber (the Millen-Faber Gang) robbed the Needham Trust Company at gunpoint.
 Upon exiting the bank, the men took two hostages and fired on Needham police officer Forbes McLeod, who was killed instantly.
 A second police officer, Francis Haddock, was fatally wounded in a shootout with the gang shortly thereafter.
 All three men were arrested within days along with Murton Millen’s wife, Norma.
 The three men were found guilty of murder, sentenced to death, and executed.
 Norma was found guilty as an accessory and was sentenced to one year in prison.

-The former leader of the Winter Hill Gang and longtime entry on the FBI's Most Wanted List.
-Spent 16 years as a fugitive before being arrested in Santa Monica, California in 2011.
+The former leader of the Winter Hill Gang, Bulger is most famous for his criminal activity in South Boston though his crimes reach to eastern Massachusetts and around the US.
+He was a longtime entry on the FBI's Most Wanted List, spent 16 years as a fugitive before being arrested in Santa Monica, California in 2011.
 Convicted of 31 out of 32 Federal charges including murder, money laundering, extortion, and firearms possession.
 He was sentenced to two consecutive life sentences plus five years.

 On Tuesday morning, October 30, 2018, he was found unresponsive in his cell in a West Virginia prison and declared dead shortly thereafter.
 He was 89 years old.
 The official cause of death is listed as blunt force injuries to the head.
 Three men were charged with his murder on August 18, 2022.